GianpaoloBranca/SoftwareEng2/scratches/PPD/PPD.md

 * Execution time constraint:

-    Since the data flow from the cars and the system is constant we expect an high usage of the CPU with respect to our system computational capabilities.
-TIME is set to Very High.
+    Since we will have part of the logic distributed over cars, the workload of the system should not be too heavy.
+TIME is set to Nominal.

 <!----->
 \begin{table}[H]
 \centering